bobbingwide/oik-ajax/README.md

 New plugin, also available from GitHub and oik-plugins.

 ## Changelog
+# 0.2.0
+* Fixed: Add oikai_get_ajaxurl() for use when blog switched,https://github.com/bobbingwide/oik-ajax/issues/5
+* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With PHP 8.0

 # 0.1.0
 * Fixed: Avoid deprecated messages with jQuery 3.5.1,https://github.com/bobbingwide/oik-ajax/issues/7
 * Tested: With WordPress 5.5.1